aiven/aiven-docs/docs/products/opensearch/howto/opensearch-search-and-python.md

 In the demo, you can find the [search_slop()](https://github.com/aiven/demo-opensearch-python/blob/main/search.py) function where this query is used.
-Suppose you\'re looking for `pannacotta marmalade` phrase.
+Suppose you're looking for `pannacotta marmalade` phrase.
 To find more results rather than exact phrases, you should allow a certain degree.
 You can configure the `slop` to 2 , so it can find matches skipping **two words** between the